Materials, Types, and Uses of Locking Plates Offered by Locking Plate Manufacturers

 Preferable Materials to Design Locking Compression Plates

-Good locking plate manufacturers prefer two different types of materials to design lock compression plates.
+Good locking plate prefer two different types of materials to design lock compression plates.
 These include stainless steel and titanium, both of which are of high-quality materials.

 Why Locking Plates are Preferable in Orthopedic Surgeries